symfony/symfony-docs/http_client.rst

             $response = $this->decoratedClient->request($method, $url, $options);

             // if you call here any method on $response, the HTTP request
-            // won't be async; see below for a better way
+            // will not be async; see below for a better way

             return $response;
         }